-This photograph of John Hale of Anthony, Kansas was taken at the Kansas State Fairgrounds in Hutchinson, Kansas on July 4, 1934.
+This photograph of Jack Hale of Anthony, Kansas was taken at the Kansas State Fairgrounds in Hutchinson, Kansas on July 4, 1934.
 Although Hale often drove the car himself, Tige Beal apparently drove it on this occasion even though he had brought another car to the races.
 One wonders if they had trouble seeing over that cowling to tell where they were going.
-Hale drove himself at the Cowley County Fairgrounds in Winfield, Kansas on July 27, 1935 then returned to compete there again, although in a different car, on August 30, 1950 and May 30, 1951 – Charles Pauley collection
+Hale drove himself at the Cowley County Fairgrounds in Winfield, Kansas on July 27, 1935 then returned to compete there again, although in a different car, on August 30, 1950 and on May 30, 1951 – Charles Pauley collection

 The following description is by Roy William Eaton (1914-2011)

 Veteran car owner and mechanic who raced throughout the Midwest in the 1930s:

 “I guess the old adage still is true: How fast do you want to go - How much money do you want to spend?

 “It never ceases to amaze me what some of these backyard engineers come up with and call them race cars.
 Back in the tough 1930s, one had to make do with whatever the junk yard had on hand plus a good imagination.